awahid101/twitter-sentiment-and-emotions-script/README.md

-# twitter-sentiment-and-emotions-script
+# Twitter Sentiment and Emotions detection Script
-The script provide sentiments and emotions from tweets
+The script provide sentiments and emotions from tweets of specific topic